almtzr/Pedro-Get-Started/README.md

 ## 💻 2.
 Programming & Configuration

-1️⃣ Install Required Software
+### 1- Install Required Software

-Download Arduino IDE
+- Download Arduino IDE

-Install the required libraries: Servo, Wire, Adafruit GFX, Adafruit SSD1306
+- Install the required libraries: Servo, Wire, Adafruit GFX, Adafruit SSD1306

-2️⃣ Flash the Bootloader (If You Built Pedro Yourself)
+### 2- Flash the Bootloader on the microcontroller ATmega32u4 (**This step is only necessary if you made the board yourself, otherwise skip it.**)

-If you built your own PCB, it doesn’t have the correct bootloader yet.
-To make Pedro work with Arduino, you first need to flash the Arduino Pro Micro bootloader via the SPI pins.
+If you built your own PCB, the microcontroller ATmega32u4 doesn’t have the correct bootloader yet, it's delivered with the factory bootloader.
+To make Pedro work with Arduino, you first need to flash the Arduino Pro Micro bootloader using the SPI pins.

 📌 How to do it?

-1. Connect an Arduino Uno or an ISP programmer to Pedro’s SPI pins
+a.
+Connect an Arduino Uno or an ISP programmer to Pedro’s SPI pins

-2. Upload the "Arduino as ISP" sketch to your Arduino Uno
+b.
+Upload the "Arduino as ISP" sketch to your Arduino Uno

-3. Select Arduino Pro Micro (ATmega32U4) as the target board
+c.
+Select Arduino Pro Micro (ATmega32U4) as the target board

-4. Go to Tools > Burn Bootloader
+d.
+Go to Tools > Burn Bootloader

 🎯 Once done, disconnect the SPI wiring, plug Pedro into your PC via micro USB, open Arduino IDE, and check in "Tools > Port" to ensure the board is recognized.

-3️⃣ Flash Pedro’s Firmware

-Download Pedro’s firmware from GitHub

-Open Arduino IDE, select Arduino Pro Micro

-Upload the firmware and test the movements 🎮

----

 ## 🎮 3.
 Control Modes